 To file a complaint about a client incident, contact our help line at 414-290-2025 ext.
 7525.

 To access your records, you will need to fill out one of the following forms, either electronically and emailed back or one that can be printed, filled out and faxed.
-The printable form is also available in Spanish.

 The Centers for Independence is committed to creating a diverse, inclusive and culturally competent culture that best reflects and serves our clients, our staff and our community.